-The above studies show that channel width strongly affects migration speed.
-Previously, we had shown that confinement-induced increases in migration speed are due to polarization of traction forces within the actomyosin cytoskeleton, with these tractions most efficiently directed to the axis of migration when the matrix is highly confined.
-To determine if differences in migration speed in this progression series is similarly associated with morphological differences, we imaged and quantified cell morphology under each condition and asked whether enhancements in migration speed were associated with increases in cell polarity (Fig. 3, Videos 1-4).
+traction forces within the actomyosin cytoskeleton, with these tractions most efficiently directed to the axis of migration when the matrix is highly confined.17 To determine if differences in migration speed in this progression series are similarly associated with morphological differences, we imaged and quantified cell morphology under each condition and asked whether enhancements in migration speed were associated with increases in cell polarity (Fig. 3, videos 1-4, ESI+).
 Migration through narrow channels physically deformed the nucleus into an oblong shape and produced significantly more polarized morphologies (as measured by aspect ratio) than wide channels for all cell lines (transforming potentials).
-This morphometric analysis revealed that the dependence of migration speed on cell elongation closely mirrored the dependence of migration speed on transforming potential and confinement (compare trends in Figs. 3A and 2A, Fig. S1).
+This morphometric analysis revealed that the dependence of migration speed on cell elongation closely mirrored the dependence of migration speed on transforming potential and confinement (compare trends in Fig. 2A and 3A and Fig. S1, ESI+).
 While this progression series exhibits strong correlation between morphological polarity and migration speed, this relationship is not universally observed in other biological systems and thus not trivially predictable.
-For example, cells migrating in an amoeboid mode have rounded morphology yet are able to migrate faster than the polarized cells migrating in a mesenchymal mode.
+For example, cells migrating in an amoeboid mode have rounded morphology yet are able to migrate faster than the polarized cells migrating in a mesenchymal mode.21